AWSwinefred/f1-app-notes/Using-PCIe-Write-Combining/README.md

 Using a region marked with the WC attribute can improve performance.
 Writes to a WC region will accumulate in a 64 byte buffer.
 Once the buffer is full or a flush event occurs (such as a write outside the 64 byte buffer range), a “combined” write to the device is performed.
 WC increases bus utilization, which results in higher performance.

 ## Accessing the AppPF Bar 4 Region
 The F1 Developer’s Kit includes a FPGA library that can be used to access a F1 card.
+The library contains functions that simply accessing a F1 card.
+This app note uses a small subset.

 To run this example, launch an F1 instance, clone the aws-fpga Github repository, and download the latest [app note files].

 After sourcing the ./sdk_setup.sh file, use the fpga-load-local-image command to program the FPGA with the CL_DRAM_DMA AFI.
 (If you are running on a 16xL, program the FPGA in slot 0.)